Coordinator: Nawang Tsering Gurung

-Advisors: Prof. Sienna Craig, Associate Professor and Chair, Department of Anthropology, Dartmouth College Prof. Daniel Kaufman, Assistant Professor, Department of Linguistics, Queens College; Executive Director, Endangered Language Alliance Ross Perlin, Assistant Director, Endangered Language Alliance Prof. Mark Turin, Associate Professor and Program Chair, Anthropology and First Nations and Endangered Languages Program, University of British Columbia
+Advisors: Prof. Sienna Craig, Associate Professor and Chair, Department of Anthropology, Dartmouth College Prof. Daniel Kaufman, Assistant Professor, Department of Linguistics, Queens College; Co-Director, Endangered Language Alliance Ross Perlin, Co-Director, Endangered Language Alliance Prof. Mark Turin, Associate Professor and Program Chair, Anthropology and First Nations and Endangered Languages Program, University of British Columbia

 Supporters: Dartmouth College, Queens College

 Encompassing Nepal, northern India, Bhutan, and the Tibetan areas of China, the greater Himalayan region is a nexus of cultural and linguistic diversity.
 In recent decades, more than 20,000 people from various parts of the region have settled in Queens and Brooklyn, making New York into a new microcosm of Himalayan diversity.

 Himalayan New Yorkers are generally united by their connection to Tibetan culture, tradition, and religion, but the diversity of their own specific backgrounds is also substantial.
 Central Tibetan or Nepali may serve as a lingua franca, but a nearly full-spectrum range of Tibeto-Burman and Tibetic languages can now be heard across the five boroughs, including Mustangi, Sherpa, Kham, Amdo, and Ü-tsang varieties, among others.